shishirccr/credit-card-validator/BackEnd/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode on [http://localhost:4000](http://localhost:4000)
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.